Laz4rz/MulticlassBrainSegmentation/README.md

 - RAM management
 Made DataLoader object iterable so we are able to load the data patient by patient during training - resulted in significant RAM usage decrease.
 - VRAM management
-Metrics variables HABE TO be changed to float() so they do not drag gradient vectors with them - significant VRAM usage decrease.
+Metrics variables HAVE TO be changed to float() so they do not drag gradient vectors with them - significant VRAM usage decrease.

 **To do:**
 - Cross Validation